 Also known as polyuria, frequent and/or excessive urination can typically manifest as an early sign of high blood glucose levels.

 On average, a healthy individual urinates around six to seven times a day.
 However, for a person with high blood glucose, these frequencies may double or triple at times.

 This is caused by the body’s constant struggle to flush out the excess, unabsorbed glucose.

-The glucose overload in the blood surpasses the kidney’s filtration capacity, leading to massive loss of glucose in urine that further attracts more fluid, leading to increased need to urinate.
+The glucose overload in the blood surpasses the kidney’s filtration capacity, leading to a massive loss of glucose in urine that further attracts more fluid, leading to an increased need to urinate.

 Polyuria, the term used for frequent urination, typically becomes more noticeable when you find yourself getting up at night repeatedly to urinate

 Back when there was no biochemical testing like we use today, diabetes was diagnosed by the sweet smell and taste of the urine caused by the high levels of glucose.
 Individuals addressed as the ‘water tasters’ were asked to taste the urine of suspected patients to aid in the diagnosis of diabetes.
 Thankfully, we don’t need to use those methods of diagnosis anymore!

 2. Extreme thirst